-Forecasting helps the business in taking immediate actions by examining and analysing the data provided.
+Forecasting helps the business in taking immediate actions by examining and analyzing the data provided.
 It also assists in budgeting and planning process.
 It can be done by adopting qualitative or quantitative or the combination of the two methods.

 Key Differences Between Budget and Forecast

 The significant differences between budget and forecast are mentioned below:

 - A financial plan expressed regarding money, prepared by the management in advance for the forthcoming period, is called a budget.
 The forecast is an estimation of future business trends and outcomes based on historical data.

 - Budget is a financial expression of a business plan, whereas forecast is a prediction of upcoming events or trends in business, on the basis of present business conditions.

 - Budgets are prepared annually for every accounting period.
 On the other hand, the forecast is revised and frequently adjusted, i.e. at short intervals.